nasa/trick/trick_sims/SIM_robot/README.md

 These desired velocities are then fed into the same Manual Mode controller, and the position offset is updated every cycle until it is "close enough."

+[^1]:  PD controllers are a subset of the broader PID controller implementation.
+PID controllers are very common and are used in a wide variety of situations.
+There are mountains of articles explaining what they are and how they work to be found in the wilds of the internet.
+PID controllers have proportional (P), integral (I), and derivative (D) components.
+Robotic manipulators often don't employ the integral component because it is ill-suited to systems whose desired control point never sits still, which is why the controller implemented here is simply a PD controller instead.

 ### Singularity Management